alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2020-03-29-intro-cryptography 2.markdown

     }
 ```

-One of the early implementations were DES, currently considered obsolete due to the short key length.
-Another newer is AES, which is run with keys 128, 192 or 256 bits.
-AES runs on blocks of 16 bytes and applies a series of rounds to to confuse the key, including operations like shifting rows, mixing rows, XOR-ing, side lookups.
-AES256 is considered strong enough to encrypt government secrets.
+One of the early implementations was `DES`, currently considered obsolete due to the short key length.
+A newer one is `AES`, which is run with keys 128, 192 or 256 bits. `AES` runs on blocks of 16 bytes and applies a series of rounds to to confuse the key, including operations like shifting rows, mixing rows, XOR-ing, side lookups. `AES-256` is considered strong enough to encrypt government secrets.

 When sending a message, the following order of operations must be kept: